Dianne Feinstein: Presidential politics

 During the 1980 presidential election, Feinstein served on President Jimmy Carter's steering committee in California and as a Carter delegate to the Democratic National Convention.
 She was selected to serve as one of the four chairs of the 1980 Democratic National Convention.

 Feinstein endorsed former Vice President Walter Mondale during the 1984 presidential election.
 She and Democratic National Committee chairman Charles Manatt signed a contract in 1983, making San Francisco the host of the 1984 Democratic National Convention.

 As a superdelegate in the 2008 Democratic presidential primaries, Feinstein said she would support Clinton for the nomination.
 But after Barack Obama became the presumptive nominee, she fully backed his candidacy.
 Days after Obama amassed enough delegates to win the nomination, Feinstein lent her Washington, D.C., home to Clinton and Obama for a private one-on-one meeting.
 She did not attend the 2008 Democratic National Convention in Denver because she had fallen and broken her ankle earlier in the month.

 Feinstein chaired the United States Congress Joint Committee on Inaugural Ceremonies and acted as mistress of ceremonies, introducing each participant at the 2009 presidential inauguration.
-She is the first woman to have presided over a U.S. presidential inauguration.
+She was the first woman to have presided over a U.S. presidential inauguration.

 Ahead of the 2016 presidential election, Feinstein was one of 16 female Democratic senators to sign an October 20, 2013, letter endorsing Hillary Clinton for president.

+At an August 29, 2017, event in San Francisco, Feinstein expressed hope that Trump could become a good president.
+"The question is whether he can learn and change", she said.
+"If so, I believe he can be a good president".
+The next day, Feinstein released a clarifying statement: "I've been strongly critical of President Trump when I disagree on policy and with his behavior...
+While I'm under no illusion that it's likely to happen and will continue to oppose his policies, I want President Trump to change for the good of the country".

+On January 9, 2018, Feinstein caused a stir when, as ranking member of the Senate Judiciary Committee, she released a transcript of its August 2017 interview with Fusion GPS co-founder Glenn Simpson about the dossier regarding connections between Trump's campaign and the Russian government.
+She did this unilaterally after the committee's chairman, Chuck Grassley, refused to release the transcript.

 As the 2020 presidential election approached, Feinstein indicated her support for former Vice President Joe Biden.
-This came as a surprise to many pundits, due to the potential candidacy of fellow California senator Kamala Harris, of whom Feinstein said "I'm a big fan of Sen. Harris, and I work with her.
+This came as a surprise to many pundits, due to the potential candidacy of fellow U.S. Senator from California Kamala Harris, of whom Feinstein said "I'm a big fan of Sen. Harris, and I work with her.
 But she's brand-new here, so it takes a little bit of time to get to know somebody."

-President pro tempore

-The role of president pro tempore, third in line to the US presidency, traditionally goes to the senior member of the majority party.
-This senior member is Feinstein after Patrick Leahy retired on January 3, 2023.
-But on October 22, 2022, Feinstein said that she would not be interested in the role were it offered to her.
-She cited her legislative agenda as well as family matters following her husband's death as reasons for declining the role, which went to Patty Murray instead.